cameri/nostream/deploy/README.md

 container uses a pre-built image from GHCR instead of building on the server.

 This guide assumes a Linux host with Docker Engine and the Compose plugin installed.
-For image publishing on merge to `main`, see `.github/workflows/publish-container-image.yml`.
+Container images are published automatically after CI succeeds on pushes to `main`.
+See [`docs/DEPLOYMENT.md`](../docs/DEPLOYMENT.md) for the CI/CD flow.

 Migrations ship inside that image (`migrations/` and `knexfile.js`).
 The `nostream-migrate` service is a one-shot container of the same image that